heang23/Excel-Kickstart_My_Chart/README.md

 * Use your data to determine if there is more variability with successful or unsuccessful campaigns.
 Does this make sense?
 Why or why not?

-## Submission

-* To submit your homework, upload the solution and files to a GitHub repo, Dropbox, or Google Drive and submit the link to <https://bootcampspot.com/>.

 - - -

-© 2019 Trilogy Education Services